fcunial/String-Kernel/README.md

 2097152
 1073741824
 ```
+The default page size used by the kernel is 4KB.
 To use huge pages, one has to allocate a pool of them.
 To check which huge page pools are already available, type:
 ```
 $ hugeadm --pool-list
        Size  Minimum  Current  Maximum  Default